MrFriendCS/N5-CS/docs/index.md

 # N5 Computing Science

-All the code examples use Python or SQLite.
+All the code examples use Python, SQLite, HTML, CSS, or JavaScript.

 These notes are focused on N5 Computing Science so some terms might be used differently.